-The new Kindergarten Management Information System (KIMS) will be used for the School Readiness Funding planning cycle from 2022 onwards.
-This includes drafting and submitting SRF annual plans for 2022.
+Reminder: The Kindergarten Management Information System (KIMS) will be used for the School Readiness Funding planning cycle from 2023 onwards.
+This includes drafting and submitting SRF annual plans for 2023.

-User guides, training and support will be provided separately to assist you to complete and submit your plan through the KIMS platform.
+User guides will be provided separately to assist you to complete and submit your plan through the KIMS platform.